macccorehenni/SkyCoTL-in-DnD/Creatures/Skychild.md

 ### Personality

 Shyer then the [[Skychild#Normal|Normal]] skykid, they are still ones who will not back down from a fight.
 They also speak out whenever tourists (or visitors from the Forgotten Realms) misuse the land on which they have sustained for centuries.
+They tend to get haughty when